Skip to contents

 guess_types

 logical; indicating whether or not to use col_guess() to try and cast the data returned in the recordset.
-If TRUE then col_guess() is used, if FALSE then all fields will be returned as character.
-This is helpful when col_guess() will mangle field values in Salesforce that you'd like to preserve during translation into a tbl_df, like numeric looking values that must be preserved as strings ("48.0").
+If TRUE then col_guess() is used along with anytime() and anydate().
+If FALSE then all fields will be returned as character.
+Specifying FALSE helpful when guessing the column data type will result in NA values and you would like to return the results as strings and then cast in your script according to your unique specifications.

 bind_using_character_cols